pyenv-win/pyenv-win/README.md

 ## pyenv

 [pyenv][1] is a simple python version management tool.
 It lets you easily switch between multiple versions of Python.
-It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.
+It's simple, unobtresive, and follows the UNIX tradition of single-purpose tools that do one thing well.

 ## Quick start